ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/other/compress_event.md

 The *CompressEvent* algorithm was mentioned as a possibility of handling large amounts of events which are located closer than the instrument resolution with respect to each other.
-In this case the algorihtm would effectively bundle neighbouring events into weighted events.
+In this case the algorithm would effectively bundle neighbouring events into weighted events.